-Alexandra Fee, Senior Academic Advisor
+Alexandra Fee, Director, Academic Advising

 Alexandra Fee earned a Bachelor’s of Arts in Politics from the Catholic University of America, and a Master’s of Arts in Political Science from Boston College.
 Alexandra has been working in higher education for the past six years, and enjoys helping students identify their academic goals.
 She is passionate about student success, running, and tackling her to-be-read pile.

-Joanne Briscoe, Academic Advisor
+Abby Miller, Academic Advisor

-Linda Walton, Academic Advisor
+Linda Walton, Senior Academic Advisor

 Linda Walton holds a Bachelor of Science in Psychology from James Madison University.
 She obtained her Master of Arts in Higher Education Administration with a concentration in Student Affairs and General Administration at George Washington University.
 Linda has worked in higher education for over five years, specifically in college mental health.
 In her free time, Linda can be found practicing yoga, reading, or playing flute with her community concert band.